SECPS/TraVarT-DOPLERPlugin/README.md

 1. ONEWAY - With this strategy, all information is translated from one model to another that makes sense in the target model (e.g., mandatory features in UVL are not translated because there is no decision to make)
 2. ROUNDTRIP - With this strategy, as much information as possible is kept (the target model will contain redundant and superfluous elements)

-In the following sections, the two parts, including an outline of the transformation, are described.\
+In the following sections, the two transformation parts are described, including an outline of the transformation.\
 The transformations are rule-based.

 ### Not working
 There are quite a few constructs that cannot be transformed from UVL to Dopler and from Dopler to UVL.\
-This is a non-complete list of all these constructs.\
+This is a non-complete list of these constructs.

 From UVL to Dopler
-- Constraints over feature attributes with standard arithmetic operations (e.g.: +, -, *, /, =, !=, >, <)
+- Constraints over feature attributes with standard arithmetic operations (e.g.,: +, -, *, /, =, !=, >, <)
 - Type Numeric-Constraints (e.g., sum or avg)
 - Numeric operations  (e.g., floor and ceil)
 - Type String-Constraints (e.g., len or comparisons of string features)

 From Dopler to UVL
 - Complex visibility constraints
-- Some action types (e.g.: StringEnforce or NumberEnforce)
+- Some action types (e.g.,: StringEnforce or NumberEnforce)
-- Some condition types (e.g.: DoubleLiteralExpression or  IsTaken)
+- Some condition types (e.g.,: DoubleLiteralExpression or IsTaken)

 ### Transformation from UVL feature model to Dopler decision model
 The transformation from UVL to Dopler is a three-step process: